ramanuj-droid/Anti-Boredom/README.md

   * Fix bugs or improve performance.
   * Read the [Contribution Guide](https://github.com/ramanuj-droid/Anti-Boredom/blob/main/Contribution.md) for detailed steps.

+## ⚙️ How It Works

+- Each mini-game lives in its own folder for easy management.
+- The main page dynamically links to all games using simple JS routing.
+- Fun facts, jokes, and trivia are fetched via public APIs or stored JSON data.
+- Designed for plug-and-play — just drop your game folder in and it works!

 ## ║ 🧑‍💻 Contributors ║

 Thank you to all the wonderful people who have contributed to Anti-Boredom!